bobko69/8PortLEDDistro/README.md

 3. Next to the '1:' use the drop down to set the type of LED stip you have.

-4. set the  'Color Order'.
+4. Set the  'Color Order'.
 Some strips have the colors in different orders.
 If the colors you select dont look right, the order can be changed.

-5. set the 'Length', this will be the number ofleds you have connected to the port.
+5. Set the 'Length', this will be the number ofleds you have connected to the port.

-6. set the 'GPIO' port.  these are listed under the connector on the PCB.
+6. Set the 'GPIO' port.
+These are listed under the connector on the PCB.
 For LED1 the GPIO should be set to 1.
-List an be found [in this section](https://github.com/bobko69/8PortLEDDistro/blob/main/README.md#what-are-the-gpio-pin-assignment).
+List can be found [in this section](https://github.com/bobko69/8PortLEDDistro/blob/main/README.md#what-are-the-gpio-pin-assignment).

 Press the '+' button to add more ports and repeat steps 3 thru 6.
 Remember to press the 'Save' button when you are done.

+## I no longer see the WLED-AP to connect to
+Once you configure the board to connect to your wifi network or you configure the ethernet port and plug in an ethernet cable, the WLED-AP access point will not turn on when you power cycle the board.
+There are a few things you can do:

+1. If you want to keep accessing the board with the WLED-AP dont configure the wifi to connect to your home network.

+2. Unplug the ethernet cable and power cycle.
+If the board can not make a network connection with the ethernet, it will turn on the WLED-AP.

+3. If you did connect the board to your home wifi, then you should try to access it through your home wifi.
+You will need to know the ip address of the board on your network.
+Type the ip address into a browser and the configuration page for the board will appear.
+Either give the board a static ip address when you configure the wifi setup, or go into your home router and find the ip address assigned to it.

+4. If you cant find the ip address of the board, you can download the WLED app to your phone.
+There is both and IOS and android version.
+The app will poll your home network and find any devices running WLED.
+When it finds the board you can connect to it in the app.

+## How do I do power injection?
+I am not an expert in power injection, and I try to avoid using it.
+If a string is getting to long I will split it up and use 2 ports.
+First off, you will need a big power supply to power both the 8 Port led distro and a [fuse block like this](https://www.amazon.com/dp/B07GBV2MHN).
+The 8 Port LED Distro and the fuse block must be connected to the same power supply.
+If you use two power supplies you will have troubles.
+Connect power and data from the 8 Port LED Distro to the first strip of LEDs in the string.
+Connect power from the fuse block to the second strip of LEDs in the string.
+Connect power from the fuse block to the 3rd, 4th, 5th, etc... strip of LEDs in the string.
+You may need to inject power more often depending on how dense your leds are.
+(I know a pretty picture here would help a lot, so when I find one I will add it here.)